gscrow/dressipi-com/_downloads/How-ovs-improved-revenue.markdown

 testimonial:
   title: Success Story
   small-testimonial: OVS improved revenue by 54% and delivered an additional €4m of incremental revenue increase
-  body: “We are extremely happy with the results.
-Dressipi has consistently outperformed our incumbent provider on all key metrics."
   logo: "/uploads/logo_ovs.svg"
   action: Read The Full Story >
   class: ovs